People

 Non-Resident Affiliated Scholar

 Aaron Halegua is a practicing lawyer and consultant.
 He is also a research fellow at NYU Law School’s Center for Labor and Employment Law.
-His interests include labor and employment law, dispute resolution, legal aid and access to justice, labor trafficking, labor issues involving “One Belt, One Road” investments, and corporate social responsibility and supply chains in the United States, China, and internationally.
-In 2021, The The Human Trafficking Legal Center named him the On My Side 2021 Litigator of the Year for his civil litigation on behalf of Chinese construction workers trafficked to Saipan to build casinos.
+His interests include labor and employment law, dispute resolution, legal aid and access to justice, labor trafficking, labor issues involving China’s “One Belt, One Road” investments, and corporate social responsibility and supply chains in the United States, China, and internationally.
+In 2021, the Human Trafficking Legal Center named him the “On My Side 2021 Litigator of the Year” for his civil litigation on behalf of Chinese construction workers trafficked to Saipan to build casinos.
 His published reports include Workplace Gender-Based Harassment and Violence in China (2021) and Who Will Represent China's Workers?
 Lawyers, Legal Aid, and the Enforcement of Labor Rights (2016).
 Aaron has consulted on labor issues in China, Myanmar, Malaysia, and elsewhere for Apple, the Ford Foundation, International Labor Organization, International Labor Rights Forum, Asia Foundation, and American Bar Association.
-He has been quoted in the New York TimesWall Street Journal, and Economist as well as been invited to speak in the United States, Europe, and Asia.
+He has been quoted in the New York TimesWall Street Journal, and Economist and given talks in the United States, Europe, and Asia.
 Aaron holds a J.D. from Harvard Law School and an A.B. in international relations from Brown University.

 MARGARET LEWIS